You can use

 left-hand navigation of the Atlas user interface.

-To ensure a completely up-to-date migration, schedule a maintenance
+To ensure an up-to-date migration, schedule a maintenance

 window where you can stop all writes to your source cluster.